Fumihiko Maki: Early life

 Maki was born in Tokyo.
-After studying at the University of Tokyo and graduating with a Bachelor of Architecture degree in 1952, he moved to the Cranbrook Academy of Art in Bloomfield Hills, Michigan, graduating with a master's degree in 1953.
-He then studied at Harvard Graduate School of Design, graduating with a Master of Architecture degree in 1954.
+While studying at the University of Tokyo, one of his professors was Kenzo Tange, one of the most influential post-war architects.
+Tange introduced him to Metabolism and Urbanism which was very influential to Maki.
+He then graduated with a Bachelor of Architecture degree in 1952, moved to the Cranbrook Academy of Art in Bloomfield Hills, Michigan, graduating with a master's degree in 1953.
+A year later he studied at Harvard Graduate School of Design, graduating with a Master of Architecture degree in 1954.

+Maki stated that the Urban Design conference was an influential event he attended while at the GSD (Graduate School Design).

+As noted above, Maki was awarded the Pritzker Prize in 1993, being the second Japanese Architect to receive this award after Tange.
+This was influential for Maki because it acknowledged his work and achievements globally.

 Career

-In 1956, he took a post as assistant professor of architecture at Washington University in St. Louis, where he also was awarded his first commission: the design of Steinberg Hall (an art center) on the university's Danforth Campus.
+From 1956 to 1963, he took a post as assistant professor of architecture at Washington University in St. Louis, where he also was awarded his first commission: the design of Steinberg Hall (an art center) on the university's Danforth Campus.
 This building remained his only completed work in the United States until 1993, when he completed the Yerba Buena Center for the Arts building in San Francisco.
 In 2006, he returned to Washington University in St. Louis to design the new home for the Mildred Lane Kemper Art Museum and Walker Hall.

+In 1960 he returned to Japan to help establish the Metabolism Group, an avant-garde movement that formed in 1960.
+"The group adopted the world to express their ambitions to actively, metabolically develop a city through continuous growth and renewal."
+This group allowed Maki to learn and create new ideas about Urbanism.

+Fumihiko stated that Urbanism is "the essential backcloth to architecture."
+This is necessary because without knowing the background and culture of an area, the design won't having meaning to that place.
+Architecture is supposed to build greater meaning to where it is being placed.

+After leaving Washington University, he became an assistant professor at Harvard in 1964.

-In 1960 he returned to Japan to help establish the Metabolism Group.
-He worked for Skidmore, Owings and Merrill in New York City and for Sert Jackson and Associates in Cambridge, Massachusetts and founded Maki and Associates in 1965.
+Maki worked for Skidmore, Owings and Merrill in New York City and for Sert Jackson and Associates in Cambridge, Massachusetts and founded Maki and Associates in 1965.

+When he returned to Tokyo in 1965, he worked on the Hillside Terrace Project for almost a quarter of a century beginning in 1967.
+This project that he had been working on over a long period of time helped show how the project evolved his career.
+It had six different phases each at a different time in his life.
+He mentioned how this project shaped his architectural views and experiences as the lifestyle in Tokyo had changed, meaning the project was as well.